Nopalev/clock-hive/README.md

 }
 ```

 After instantiation, calling the `getTime()` method is required in order for the clock to appears.
-In this block of code, you could see error catching that will be explained in another section.
+In this block of code, there is an error catching that will be explained in another section.

 ```dart
 if(timezones.isNotEmpty) {